senthurayyappan/onshape-robotics-toolkit/README.md

 poetry install
 ```

+## Documentation

+The documentation is available at [https://neurobionics.github.io/onshape-robotics-toolkit/](https://neurobionics.github.io/onshape-robotics-toolkit/).
+It is generated using `mkdocs` and `mkdocs-material` and hosted on GitHub Pages.

 ## Acknowledgements

 This repository was created to facilitate an internal project at the AI Institute; it was developed by [Senthur Ayyappan](https://senthurayyappan.github.io/) and [Elliott Rouse](https://neurobionics.robotics.umich.edu/).
 We'd also like to acknowledge considerable support and guidance from Ben Bokser, Daniel Gonzalez, Surya Singh, Sangbae Kim, and Stelian Coros at the AI Institute.